Efficient FPGA Implementations of LowMC and Picnic

 Roman Walch

-Cryptographer/Co-founder at TACEO GmbH
+Co-founder/Lead Cryptographer at TACEO

 My main research interests include privacy enhancing technologies (FHE, MPC, ZKP), domain-specific symmetric primitives, and their application to real-world use cases.